NetApp-YWIT/ywit_2020_debugging_workshop/what-is-next.md

 # What’s next?
 •	Congratulations!!
 You have successfully debugged ‘Feed the Dino’ game!
 Way to go – you are officially a developer now.
 Believe me, this is how coding/developing works.

 •	We have provided you another game with intentional bugs in it as a take home activity.
-If you liked working through ‘Feed the Dino’ project, and are interested in more such debugging challenges, work through this take home activity https://scratch.mit.edu/projects/448127440/.(project will be made available shortly after the conclusion of the session) and have fun debugging.
+If you liked working through ‘Feed the Dino’ project, and are interested in more such debugging challenges, work through this take home activity https://scratch.mit.edu/projects/448127440/ (**project will be made available shortly after the conclusion of the session**) and have fun debugging.
 You can add more intentional bugs into the project and challenge your friends to debug it.

 ## The Golden Rule